By Joyce Venezia Suss

 Adult learners should treat language lessons like a puzzle, with the goal to master new words and expressions.
 Learning a second language in a class setting has the added benefit of fun socialization.

-Beatrice Alecci, who leads children’s Italian lessons for The Italian Cultural Foundation at Casa Belvedere, says that young children can quickly duplicate the tones and sounds of a new language.
+Beatrice Alecci, program director for The Italian Cultural Foundation at Casa Belvedere, says that young children can quickly duplicate the tones and sounds of a new language.
 If language instruction continues through high school, “children can speak smoothly and confidently,” she says.

 Alecci also notes that bilingual students have an edge in college admissions, and future job prospects.
 “More importantly, it helps children relate to older family members who can share stories in their native language,” she says, “and makes it easier for them to visit and appreciate the country of their ancestors.”

-Alecci introduces the Italian language to children with an interactive approach, designed to get students comfortable speaking Italian.
+Children are introduced to the Italian language with an interactive approach, designed to get students comfortable speaking Italian.
 During the sessions, they explore and experiment with basic vocabulary and expressions.
-Outside of class, Alecci assigns worksheets and videos to reinforce the learning process.
+Outside of class, worksheets and videos are assigned to reinforce the learning process.

-“It’s even better when the child’s parents speak Italian at home,” she says.
+“It’s even better when the child’s parents speak Italian at home,” Alecci says.

 “We focus on conversational skills at three different levels as well as underscoring grammatical basics that are essential to communicate in Italian,” Maria says.